 Solution: Address how your solution doesn’t put them at risk of violating one of the many rules they are required to follow.

 Right off the bat, attorneys are accustomed to the rest of the world not truly understanding what they actually do.
-Blame Hollywood and scenes like the defense dramatically unveiling the secret video of the real killer mere minutes before a trial concludes.
+Blame Hollywood and scenes where the defense dramatically unveils a secret video of the real killer mere minutes before a trial concludes.
 The world is rife with fictionalized plots and stories of impossible lawyerly deeds.
-Beyond that, there are so many different types of legal fields attorneys can go into.
+Beyond that, attorneys can go into a large variety of different types of legal fields.
 Some lawyers never even see the inside of a courtroom.

-For the most part, people make assumptions.
-We make assumptions about attorneys, and they make assumptions about us.
-All of which means you’re automatically up against an assumption that you don’t know about – and so can’t appreciate and haven’t taken into account – the very real rules and restrictions they face such as:
+But, for the most part, people make assumptions.
+We make assumptions about attorneys.
+In turn, they make assumptions about us.
+You’re automatically up against their assumption that you don’t know about – and so can’t appreciate and haven’t taken into account – the very real rules and restrictions they face such as:

 - professional standards for the ethical practice of law